-CES and UBC Talk Series : “A Critical Analysis of Trend and
+CES Leadership Talk Series : “A Critical Analysis of Trend and

 Direction of the Retail Industry in Bangladesh.” by Christopher Echivard, Retail Market Specialist.
 (March 2016)

 Christopher Echivard holds his professional career spanning 30 years and 7 countries, having worked with global household names in retail such as Marks & Spencer, Carrefour or Tesco.
 Mr Echivard has fifteen years of Broad level experience as Chief Commercial Officer, Chief Operation Officer and CEO.
 He later shifted from his dual degrees in law to career in retail.

-CES and UBC Talk Series : “Roads Less Traveled” by Roy Clunie, Social Entrepreneur.
+CES Leadership Talk Series : “Roads Less Traveled” by Roy Clunie, Social Entrepreneur.
 (March 2016)

 Roy Clunie had an interesting career leading up to his social enterprise adventures.
 Leaving school at 16, he was involved in a Farmer’s cooperative for 9 years and then a printing company for 25 years.
 Managing to setup Atlantis, a social health organization, Mr. Clunie proceeded to set up others like it: H2O, Healthy Options, Youth Charity, World Garden Project and Social Enterprise academy.

-CES Talk Series : “Oil Drives the World But – Who Drives Oil?”
+CES Leadership Talk Series : “Oil Drives the World But – Who Drives Oil?”

 Mr. Hanif started his career at Royal Dutch Shell as a graduate entrant where he worked from 2000 to 2012, in Europe, Asia and Middle East.
 His experience covers all segments of the oil industry:from exploration and production to refining distribution and chemicals.
 In 2013, he moved to Saudi Arabia as a senior advisor at a Saudi Arabian National Oil Company

-Mr. Shehzad Munim is the first Bangladeshi MD of British American Tobacco Bangladesh Limited.
+Mr. Shehzad Munim is the first Bangladeshi MD of British American Tobacco Bangladesh (BATB) Limited.
 He joined as a Territory Officer and went on to become the youngest MD of a multinational company in Bangladesh.
-He has been serving at BAT for the last seventeen years.
+He has been serving at BATB for the last seventeen years.